Virus-hit cruise liner passengers start disembarking in Japan after controversial quarantine

 TOKYO (Reuters) - Passengers on the virus-hit cruise ship moored near Tokyo began disembarking on Wednesday, television footage showed, after a controversial two-week quarantine that saw more than 500 people infected with the new coronavirus originating in China.

-The Diamond Princess, operated by Carnival Corp, has been quarantined after arriving in the port of Yokohama on Feb.
+The Diamond Princess, operated by Carnival Corp (CCL.N), has been quarantined after arriving in the port of Yokohama on Feb.
 3, after a man who disembarked in Hong Kong before it travelled to Japan was diagnosed with the virus.

 More than 540 people have been infected with the virus on the liner, which originally carried some 3,700 passengers and crew.
-Many of those infected have already been transfered to hospitals.
+Many of those infected have already been transferred to hospitals.
 About half the passengers are Japanese.

 Japan ranks second in the world after China in number of confirmed virus due to the ship infections.